-The school wishes to inform the parents that every School is basically a Institution and observes no protocol and no preferential treatment.
-You visit the School at appointed times as parents only and not as somebody who holds a place or authority in the society.
+The school wishes to inform the parents that every School is basically an Institution and observes no protocol and no preferential treatment.
+You visit the School at the appointed time as parents only and not as somebody who holds a place or authority in the society.
 We wish to get your willing co-operation in this regard.

-Your ward's candidature as an old boarder for re-admission to Class XI and all the phv thereof cannot be availed. if admission is not confirmed in time.
-In case you approac-later date for admission, your ward will be treated as one among the new applica-a admission.
+Your ward's candidature as an old boarder for re-admission to Class XI and all the classes thereof cannot be availed, if admission is not confirmed in time.
+In case you approach later date for admission, your ward will be treated as one among the new applicant.

-Students coming from states other than Tamil Nadu, will have to have a local guardian in Tamil Nadu, preferably in the Nilgiris District, or in the neighbouring states.
+Students coming from states other than Tamil Nadu will have to have a local guardian in Tamil Nadu, preferably in the Nilgiris District, or in the neighboring states.

-Boarders will be allowed to be taken out the campus only with the permission of the Hostel warden or the charge, in the absence of the Warden.
+Boarders will be allowed to be taken out the campus only with the permission of the Hostel warden or the person in charge, in the absence of the Warden.
 A list of holidays and outing days will be sent to you in due course.
 When you come to visit the students, you are requested to meet the Receptionist in the Boarding Office and give his name before you meet the boy.
-If anybody is authorised to take out the students regularly (other than the parents) you can give their names, address and telephone numbers, with a specimen signature, at the beginning of the academic year.
+If anybody is authorized to take out the student (other than the parents) you can give their names, address and telephone numbers, with a specimen signature, at the beginning of the academic year.
 It will be kept for verification.